trambarhq/relaks-media-capture-example/README.md

     }, []);
 ```

 Now we've reached the part of function where asynchronous operations take place.
-The code surprisingly simple:
+The code is surprisingly simple:

 ```javascript
     do {